Zinc-30/notes/Artificial Intelligence.md

 ----

-  "Knowledge is in our minds and language is just orienting us within our shared experiences.
+  "Knowledge is in our minds and language is just orienting us within our shared experiences."
-  Language is an index pointing to shared experiences of people on which meaning is grounded.
+  "Language is an index pointing to shared experiences of people on which meaning is grounded."
-  Communicating using language is possible only after lining up experiences.
+  "Communicating using language is possible only after lining up experiences."
-  Language is a very flexible thing and not a formal mathematical structure."
+  "Language is a very flexible thing and not a formal mathematical structure."